-• Text Alerts: Lipscomb uses its LipscombReady system to quickly notify a mass audience.
-Lipscomb's text alert system, provided by AppArmor, is frequently promoted to all Lipscomb students, faculty, and staff, particularly during orientation to campus.

-Staff members in the Offices of Risk Management, Office of Communication and Marketing, and the Department of Security have the ability to access the text alert system and distribute an appropriate message.
-Sample messages covering a variety of emergency events - such as tornado warnings, fire, or gunman on campus - have been created and added to the system for quick access.

-- Email: The Office of Communication and Marketing has the capacity to email all students, faculty, and staff in the event of a campus emergency.
+- Push Notification Alerts: Lipscomb uses its LipscombReady phone app to quickly notify a mass audience.
+Lipscomb's push notification alert system, provided by AppArmor, is frequently promoted to all Lipscomb students, faculty, and staff, particularly during orientation to campus.
+Staff members in the Offices of Risk Management, Office of Public Relations and Communications, and Lipscomb University Department of Security have the ability to access the Lipscomb Ready alert system and distribute an appropriate message.
+Sample messages covering a variety of emergency events such as tornado warnings, fire, or gunman on campus have been created and added to the system for quick access. - Email: The Office of Public Relations and Communications has the capacity to email all students, faculty, and staff in the event of a campus emergency.
 This communication channel may be used in conjunction with LipscombReady to expand on details and to deliver further timely information as circumstances develop over the course of any emergency situation. - Emergency outdoor warning system: Lipscomb's emergency outdoor warning system is located at the Bennett Campus Center and serves both as an early-warning system and a means of communication in an emergency.
-Both the Department of Security and the Office of Risk Management may activate the system as needed.
-Pre-programmed messages and tones are available, as well as live broadcast capabilities. - Campus Telephones: University landline, voice-over telephones are equipped to broadcast emergency information. - Additional communication channels: Additional communication outlets that can be used as a supplement to texts and emails to inform the campus of emergency situations include: - Campus announcement on Lipscomb's intranet website My.Lipscomb; - Security vehicles equipped with loudspeakers that can target areas of campus; - Lipscomb social media; - Headline on home page of website, www.lipscomb.edu; - Door-to-door verbal communication by Residence Life and the Department of Security staff; and - Local media outlets.
+Both the Lipscomb University Department of Security and the Office of Risk Management may activate the system as needed.
+Preprogrammed messages and tones are available, as well as live broadcast capabilities. - Campus Telephones: University landline, voice-over telephones are equipped to broadcast emergency information. - Additional communication channels: Additional communication outlets that can be used as a supplement to texts and emails to inform the campus of emergency situations include: - o Campus announcement on Lipscomb's intranet website My.Lipscomb; - o Security vehicles equipped with loudspeakers that can target areas of campus; - Lipscomb social media; - Headline on home page of website, www.lipscomb.edu; - O Door-to-door verbal communication by Residence Life and the Lipscomb University Department of Security staff; and - o Local media outlets.